Days Gone: Development

 Days Gone has multiple, intertwined stories, which allows players to switch between narratives.
 The team wanted to keep the narrative interesting and fresh.
-The game constantly keeps track of player's progress.
-The team were inspired by Netflix's menu.
+The game constantly keeps track of player's progress, with the team being inspired by Netflix's menu.
 The game initially allowed Deacon to make decisions that can change the narrative; this feature was removed from the final game because the team had difficulty showing players the impacts of these decisions.
-According to Garvin, by removing these narrative choices, Deacon's personality would be better reflected because some of these choices may allow him to commit egregious or cruel actions that do not fit his personality.
+According to Garvin, by removing these narrative choices, Deacon's personality would be better reflected because some of these choices may allow him to commit cruel actions that do not fit his personality.
 According to Garvin, the game's main theme is "redemption".
 The journey would see Deacon, who is often seen as an outsider, grow and evolve into a capable leader.
 Garvin added that despite the game's post-apocalyptic setting, the team aimed to deliver a more hopeful theme because the story of Deacon concerns the way he can make the world a better place and explores the idea that surviving is not the same as living.
 The game's story and themes were inspired by The Road, The Passage and I Am Legend.
 Because Deacon is a member of a motorcycle club, the team researched the biker gang Mongols Motorcycle Club.

-Music

 Garvin, who was impressed by his work on The Purge: Anarchy, invited Nathan Whitehead to compose the music for Days Gone, which was performed by the Nashville Scoring Orchestra and soloists.
 Whitehead spent two years working on the game's soundtrack.
 The instrumentation is centered around guitar, which Whitehead said was an "obvious choice" for both the character of Deacon—a bounty hunter and biker—and for the Pacific Northwest setting.
 Whitehead added that the game's music, which combines "folk Americana and a touch of rock elements", is a good fit for the setting.
 To accommodate the video game medium's interactivity, the score for Days Gone was built up in layers that the game engine could add or remove.
 As a result, the score dynamically changes in accordance with the gameplay.
 The final soundtrack features songs by Lewis Capaldi, Jack Savoretti, Billy Raffoul and Zander Reese.